roger-zhe-li/roger-zhe-li.github.io/_pages/about.md

 Recent News
 ======
+* April 14, 2021.
+"New Insights into Metric Optimization for Ranking-based Recommendation" accepted to SIGIR 2021 as a full paper.
 * October 16, 2020.
 "Leave No User Behind: Towards Improving the Utility of Recommender Systems for Non-mainstream Users" accepted to WSDM 2021.
 * October 2 - October 7, 2018.
 I attented the 12th ACM Conference on Recommender Systems (*RecSys'18*) in Vancouver, BC, Canana and presented my paper on the Doctoral Symposium.
 * August 27 - August 31, 2018.
 I attended the 12th Russian Summer School in Information Retrieval (*RuSSIR'18*) and presented my preliminary results with a poster in Kazan, Russia.